 Training is an essential part of dog ownership.
 Once you have your new puppy or dog it is worth considering attending puppy training classes.
 This will provide your puppy with vital socialisation skills and give you valuable training techniques and the chance to meet other new puppy owners.
 There are various methods that can be used in training such as treats, clicker training and whistle training.
-We would recommend you find a trainer which uses positive training methods and preferably from the Association of Pet Dog Trainers (APDT).
+We would recommend you find a trainer which uses positive training methods take a look at : Association of Pet Dog Trainers (APDT).
 The APDT is a voluntary organisation established to improve the welfare of dogs and the competence of dog owners through the promotion of training skills and techniques based on up to date, researched, methods that apply the principles of kindness fairness and effectiveness and are in keeping with modern learning theory.

 According to Dr Ian Dunbar, a leading authority on puppy training and behaviour, the most important things to teach your puppy are: